December 12, 2013

 - Data Transparency Coalition

-We also thank Timothy Vollmer, Puneet Kishor, and other reviewers for their discussion and ideas, many of which we have borrowed here.
+We also thank Puneet Kishor and other reviewers for their discussion and ideas, many of which we have borrowed here.
 Our gratitude does not imply their endorsement.

 August 19, 2013.
 First published.